 A ‘River of Light’ spectacle

-The lights represented Love, Hope, Memories and Wishes for those affected by cancer, with people attending paying tribute to their loved ones, special memories were shared and dedications read to the crowds.
-The Sheriff of Norwich was in attendance and marked the start of the spectacle releasing the first light into the water.
+The lights represented Love, Hope, Memories and Wishes for those affected by cancer, with people attending paying tribute to their loved ones, with special memories shared and dedications read to the crowds.
+The Sheriff of Norwich was in attendance and marked the start of the spectacle, releasing the first light into the water.

 Hosted by Ribs of Beef, supported by Norwich Inns members, Broads Authority, Pub and Paddle and Freedom Boats.